anubis-me/Amgine/README.md

 This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, AngularJS, and NodeJS.

-A working example can be found [here](http://www.herokutestapp3z24.com/).
-Additionally, a YouTube tutorial series illustrating how to create this application from scratch can be found [here](https://www.youtube.com/playlist?list=PL3vQyqzqjZ637sWpKvniMCxdqZhnMJC1d).

 ## Requirements

 This application requires installation of NodeJS and MongoDB prior to running.